 – Hugh Miller, 19th century geologist

-Internationally recognised for its history and architecture, Edinburgh's city centre is the political and judicial heart of Scotland, home to the Scottish Government, Scottish Parliament, Supreme Courts of Scotland, and the official residence in Scotland of Queen Elizabeth II.
+Internationally recognised for its history and architecture, Edinburgh's city centre is the political and judicial heart of Scotland, home to the Scottish Government, Scottish Parliament, Supreme Courts of Scotland, and the official residence in Scotland of King Charles III.
 It is one of the key economic drivers of Scotland, supporting over 100,000 jobs, and one of the country's most popular visitor destinations.
-It is a living city centre, home to 30,000 residents, schools, libraries, and some of Edinburgh's finest parks and green-spaces, including Princes Street Gardens and Calton Hill.
+It is a living city centre, home to 30,000 residents, schools, libraries, and some of Edinburgh's finest parks and green-spaces, including Princes Street Gardens, Calton Hill, and Holyrood Park.

 Edinburgh's city centre is made up of the Old and New Towns of Edinburgh (collectively inscribed as a UNESCO World Heritage Site in 1995) and the surrounding neighbourhoods.